facebook/react-native-website/docs/getting-started.md

 <h3>Java Development Kit</h3>

-React Native requires version 8 of the Java SE Development Kit (JDK).
+React Native requires at least the version 8 of the Java SE Development Kit (JDK).
 You may download and install [OpenJDK](http://openjdk.java.net) from [AdoptOpenJDK](https://adoptopenjdk.net/) or your system packager.
-You may also [Download and install Oracle JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if desired.
+You may also [Download and install Oracle JDK 14](https://openjdk.java.net/projects/jdk/14/) if desired.

 <block class="native mac linux windows android" />